Recommendations For Trailer Frame Painting

 Options For Trailer Frame Painting

 Painting is a pretty generic word for finishing.
-You can certainly “Paint” in the classic sense, but another option is Powder Coat.
+You can certainly “Paint” in the classic sense, but there are other options.
+For color, Powder Coat is an excellent choice.
+If you want water resistance, then galvanize.
 But which one should I use?

 The goal in finishing the frame is to protect the metal.
 Paint covers and seals the metal, and so does powder coat, but they do it differently.
 Paint is a liquid that comes on, then dries in place.
-Powder coating is a dust of plastic that electrostatically covers the metal and “bake” in an oven where it melts and adheres to the surface.
+Powder coating is a dust of plastic that electrostatically covers the metal, then they “bake” it in an oven where it melts and adheres to the surface.

 These processes are not the same.
-Also, as we compare, it’s not just a comparison of Paint vs. Powder Coat.
-Powder Coat can be made more durable and weather protective with a zinc primer, and various types of paint are not the same.
+Also, it is not just a comparison of Paint vs. Powder Coat.
+Powder Coat is more durable and weather protective with a zinc primer, and various types of paint are not the same.
 For instance, a rattle-can will not provide the toughness and longevity of a 2-part epoxy primer.

-I’ve heard it said that paint can’t last as long as powder coat, but I’m not convinced.
+I have heard it said that paint can’t last as long as powder coat, but I am not convinced.
 For me, powder coating instead of trailer frame painting has become a matter of convenience as much as a matter of durability.
 I think Powder Coating gives you both.
 However, about 25 years ago I found the 2-part epoxy primers, and that changed the game.
 Properly applied, the epoxy primer is amazing for durability.
 Then, you can paint whatever color you want over it.

 This Video shows a good example of typical DIY trailer frame painting.
 I think they did a great job – both with the primer and the paint.